 - Combine the almond milk (2 and 1/2 cups), locust bean gum, xanthan gum, and agar in a medium saucepan.
-If you want to make a sweetened yogurt, also add the maple syrup and vanilla seeds.
+If you want to make a sweetened yogurt, also add maple syrup and vanilla seeds.
 Heat over medium heat until it reaches 185°F (85°C), whisking constantly to make sure all the gums are fully dissolved and don't stay at the bottom.
 Remove from heat at soon as it reaches 185°F, just before it boils.
-Transfer to a large glass bowl and let sit for about 20 minutes, or until the temperature reaches 110°F (43°c).
-This is important, if the milk is too hot it will kill the cultures.
+Transfer to a large glass bowl and let sit for about 20 minutes or until the temperature reaches 110°F (43°c).
+This is important.
+If the milk is too hot, it will kill the culture.
 Using a thermometer is strongly recommended.

 - Transfer the yogurts to the refrigerator and let cool for at least 8 hours.